bcgov/devops-platform-workshops/openshift-201/gitops.md

 In the OpenShift console, go to the ConfigMaps listing for your dev namespace.
 You should see the 'app1' ConfigMap listed there.
 Click on the ConfigMap to view it.

 #### Update your app
-Update the YAML manifest `configmap.app1.yaml` for the ConfigMap, adding another key/value pair.
+Update your local version of YAML manifest `configmap.app1.yaml` for the ConfigMap, adding another key/value pair.
 ```
   foo: bar
   boo: far